ParkenDD/park-api-v3/README.md

 - the source uid which should be registered as user at `config.yaml` and should have a representation at ParkAPI-sources
 - the path to the file to push

+It also accepts the parameter -u for overwriting the URL the data should be pushed to.
+If you want to do a local test, `-u http://localhost:5000` would be the way to go.

 Afterward, the password will be asked in a secure way, then the upload progress begins.

 ## Configuration

-Besides `PARK_API_CONVERTER` and `SERVER_AUTH_USERS`, there are a few other configuration options to set, you will find valid config keys in `config_dist_dev.yaml`.
+Besides `PARK_API_CONVERTER`, there are a few other configuration options to set, you will find valid config keys in `config_dist_dev.yaml`.
 You can set config values by two different approaches (or even mix them):

 1) You can create a config file called `config.yaml` in your root folder.
 2) You can set any config value by env var, but you have to prefix the config name with `PARKAPI_` then.
 For example,